TomH-22/Milestone-Project-1/README.md

 ### **Cross-browser Checks and Device Testing**
 I tested the site on a variety of browsers: Edge, Opera, Safari, Firefox and Chrome.
 All rendered the site as expected.
 I also tested the site on Chrome and Safari within iOS - this presented no problems.

-I added a media query feature which alters the layout of the page once the `vw` become less than `800px` to a format more suitable for mobile devices.
+I added a media query feature which alters the layout of the page once the `vw` becomes less than `800px` to a format more suitable for mobile devices and smaller screens.
 These design changes work well up to a `vw` of `315px` at which point the layout becomes constrained.
 I could have added more styles as part of a further media query but decided against it as even a small mobile device offers a screen width of at least 320px nowadays.
 ### **Links**
 All links were checked and worked as expected.
 All external links opened in a new tab.
 ### **Contact Form**